Afghanistan Projects

 Past Projects

 The Foundation acted as a conduit for funds for The Afghan Women’s Writing Project which is aimed at allowing Afghan women to have a direct voice in the world, not filtered through male relatives or members of the media.
+The Afghan Women's Writing Project has also become a corporation and applied for tax exempt status.

 The Foundation was contacted by physicians and other medical staff serving in the US military at Bagram who treated Razia, a young child who was seriously injured during a conflict between insurgents and US troops.
 The Foundation transferred all donations to those responsible for her care according to instructions it received.